Top 6 Restaurant and Fast-Food Stocks to Buy in 2022

 With these three major brands, the company is able to experiment in different ways.
 As consumer trends change, each restaurant tries new foods.
 For example, Popeyes caught national headlines a few years ago.
 Its new chicken sandwich sold out, and customers were willing to wait hours at some locations.

-Restaurant Brands International is a leader when it comes to fast food.
+Restaurant Brands International is a leader when it comes to fast food stocks.
 For investors, it’s also good to note that it’s a Canadian company.
 In 2014, Burger King and Tim Hortons joined forces with a $12.5 billion merger.
 Tim Hortons is a leading Canadian coffee and restaurant chain.
+So this top food stock gives investors great international exposure.

 Domino’s Pizza Is a True Fast-Food Stock